dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/dashboard/home.md

 ## Activity

-The activity card gives you a quick summary of all actions taken by your MajorityWorld system; orders which have been placed, fulfilled and canceled, and details of payment processing.
+The activity card gives you a quick summary of all actions taken by your DrikGallery system; orders which have been placed, fulfilled and canceled, and details of payment processing.

 > **TIP**